viveksurendranath90/Object-Detection-in-an-Urban-Env/README.md

 ### Edit the config file

 Now you are ready for training.
-As we explain during the course, the Tf Object Detection API relies on **config files**.
+The Tf Object Detection API relies on **config files**.
 The config that we will use for this project is `pipeline.config`, which is the config for a SSD Resnet 50 640x640 model.
 You can learn more about the Single Shot Detector [here](https://arxiv.org/pdf/1512.02325.pdf).

 First, let's download the [pretrained model](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz) and move it to `/home/workspace/experiments/pretrained_model/`.